United Kingdom

 Class

 G11.
-A simple class for low-cost antifreeze brands.
-As a basis, such coolants use a mixture of water and ethylene glycol with the inclusion of a small package of anti-corrosion additives of organic or inorganic origin.
-In modern engines, G11 antifreeze is rarely used, it is mainly used on board domestic cars with a cast-iron cylinder block.
-The trade-off for the G11's low-cost price is the short lifespan of this class of coolant.
+A simple class for budget brands of antifreeze.
+As a base, such coolants use a mixture of water and ethylene glycol with the inclusion of a small package of anti-corrosion additives of organic or inorganic origin.
+In modern engines, G11 antifreeze is rarely used; it is mainly used on board domestic cars with a cast-iron cylinder block.
+The price for the budget cost of G11 is the short service life of this class of coolant.

 G12.
-A group of carboxylate antifreezes, involving the use of a water-ethylene glycol base and organic additives.
-Their key feature is the impact directly on the centers of corrosion - a protective film is formed only in places subject to corrosion.
-This significantly improved heat transfer and ensured a long service life of G12 coolants (more than 5 years).
+A group of carboxylate antifreezes that involve the use of a water-ethylene glycol base and organic additives.
+Their key feature is the direct impact on the corrosion centers — a protective film is formed only in places subject to corrosion.
+This significantly improved heat exchange and ensured a long service life of G12 brand cooling liquids (more than 5 years).

 G12+.
-Further improvement of the G12 class with the inclusion of substances based on organic acids in the formula to prevent the formation of corrosion.
-Those. coolants of the G12 + brand not only form a protective film in the foci of corrosion, but also take preventive measures to prevent their occurrence.
+Further improvement of class G12 with the inclusion of substances based on organic acids in the formula to prevent corrosion.
+That is, G12+ coolants not only form a protective film in the areas where corrosion occurs, but also carry out preventive measures to avoid its occurrence.

 G12++.
 The most advanced type of coolant of the G12 group.
 The hybrid composition of antifreezes of this class includes not only organic compounds, but also silicate additives.
-This combination combines the advantage...s of organic and inorganic additives in one bottle, providing effective protection of the engine walls from corrosion.
-Since 2012, coolants in this category have been replaced by antifreezes from the more advanced G13 group.
+This combination combines the advantages of organic...and inorganic additives in one bottle, providing effective protection of engine walls from corrosion.
+Since 2012, antifreezes of the more advanced G13 group have replaced coolants of this category.

 G13.
-The most advanced class of modern coolants.
-The ethylene glycol in their composition has been replaced by propylene glycol, which is much less toxic and degrades faster after use.
-In addition, the properties of such antifreezes make it possible to use them in powerful forced engines, including sports ones.
+The most advanced class of modern cooling liquids.
+Ethylene glycol in their composition is replaced by propylene glycol, which is much less toxic and decomposes faster after use.
+In addition, the properties of such antifreezes allow them to be used in powerful forced engines, including sports ones.
 However, such compositions are not cheap.

 TCL Power Coolant Red -40 2L often compared